-- The capital structure, the direct or indirect equity investments known to the Company and all relevant details are described under section 3.1.1 of the Registration Document, "Breakdown of capital stock and voting rights". - There is no restriction in the bylaws on the exercise of voting rights except for the cancellation of voting rights, which one or more shareholders may request, if a shareholder has failed to declare having crossed a shareholding threshold provided for in the bylaws. - There is no restriction in the bylaws on share transfers, with the exception of the shareholder agreements described in section 3.1.4 of the Registration Document, "Control of the Company". - To the Company's knowledge, there are no agreements or commitments between shareholders other than those described in section 3.1.4 of the Registration Document, "Control of the Company". - There are no shares granting holders special control.
-However, a double voting right is conferred upon shares which can be proved to have been registered in the name of the same shareholder for at least four years. - The rules for the appointment and dismissal of members of the Board of Directors are based on statutory rules and are also specified in Articles 12 to 17 of the bylaws described in section 5.3.2 of the Registration Document, "Bylaw provisions or other rules for members of administrative and management bodies". - With respect to the powers of the Board of Directors, the current authorizations are described in this report under section 5.3.2 of the Registration Document, "Bylaw provisions or other rules for members of administrative and management bodies" (e.g. share buy-back program), and in the table of powers to increase capital stock under section 5.2.5 of the Registration Document, "Authorized capital". - Changes to the Company bylaws are made in accordance with statutory and regulatory provisions. - The voting rights of ID LOGISTICS shares held by staff via the ID Logistics Group employee equity mutual fund (FCPE) are exercised by a representative authorized by the fund's supervisory board to represent the holders in shareholders' general meetings. - There are no special agreements providing for compensation if Board members or employees resign, are made redundant without actual and serious cause or if their employment is terminated due to a public takeover bid.
+- The rules for the appointment and dismissal of members of the Board of Directors are based on statutory rules and are also specified in Articles 12 to 17 of the bylaws described in section 5.3.2 of the Registration Document, "Bylaw provisions or other rules for members of administrative and management bodies". - With respect to the powers of the Board of Directors, the current authorizations are described in this report under section 5.3.2 of the Registration Document, "Bylaw provisions or other rules for members of administrative and management bodies" (e.g. share buy-back program), and in the table of powers to increase capital stock under section 5.2.5 of the Registration Document, "Authorized capital".
+The Board of Directors' share buyback powers are described under section 5.2.3 "Treasury stock Description of the share buyback program". - Changes to the Company bylaws are made in accordance with statutory and regulatory provisions. - The voting rights of ID LOGISTICS shares held by staff via the ID Logistics Group employee equity mutual fund (FCPE) are exercised by a representative authorized by the fund's supervisory board to represent the holders in shareholders' general meetings. - There are no special agreements providing for compensation if Board members or employees resign, are made redundant without actual and serious cause or if their employment is terminated due to a public takeover bid. - The loan the Company contracted for the CEPL acquisition will be canceled and the remaining balance (€62,741,000 at December 31, 2014) will immediately fall due in the event of a change in control.